LAC-Tech/laterbase/notes/deterministic_simulation_testing.md

 - They **do** use actor model concurrency in the simulation.

 - They make use of futures in the simulation.
-TODO: how are they different from oromises again?
+TODO: how are they different from [romises again?

 - Their actual C++ implementation is horrifying.
 Ignoring it for my sanity.